Successione alla Italiana: history and heritage of Silvio Berlusconi [PART ONE]

 The cracky facade

-By the end of the 1990s, the Mafia was rebuilding its influence, even though it had abandoned its tactics of direct confrontation with the government.
+By the end of the 1990s, the Mafia was rebuilding its influence, even though it had abandoned its tactics of confrontation with the government.
 The actions of the anti-Mafia magistrates came under constant attack from the right, especially from the new Forza Italia party led by Silvio Berlusconi.
 Especially after prominent members of Forza Italia were linked to Mafia corruption.
 One of the most prominent anti-Mafia judges was removed from office in 1999 due to these attacks.

-This later exploded in the symphony of shady rumors and later claims against Berlusconi.
-His party is still seen as a vehicle for mafia interests by many commentators.
+This later exploded in the symphony of shady rumours and later claims against Berlusconi.
+His party is still considered a vehicle for mafia interests by many commentators.
 The judicial inquiries that have featured him as a protagonist include allegations of bribery, extortion, child prostitution, tax fraud, bribery in judicial proceedings, and conspiracy to commit massacre.
 He has often recalled how he spent his Saturdays with attorneys for years studying the court documents.
 All those histories have their beginnings in the second period of Berlusconi’s power; however, they ended long after that.
 In 2013, he was given a four-year prison term for tax fraud involving the purchasing and selling of television rights.
 It was his one and only conviction.

 In 2012 and 2013 the judicial institutions showed how deeply Berlusconi’s closest court was in the arms of the mafia’s octopus.
-In 2012 the Italian Supreme Court emphasized in its 146-page rationale that the future prime minister had paid the Cosa Nostra to protect himself, his family, and his commercial interests.
+In 2012, the Italian Supreme Court emphasized in its 146-page rationale that the future prime minister had paid the Cosa Nostra to protect himself, his family, and his commercial interests.
 According to the court, he had promises of “free movement and activity” due to the arrangement with the Sicilian mafia.
 Marcello Dell’Utri, a later co-founder of the Forza Italia party, allegedly played a crucial intermediate role in the case’s resolution, according to the court.

 During the former senator’s trial in 2012, Berlusconi was called as a witness on suspicion that the Mafia had extorted some €40 million from him — via Dell’Utri — in exchange for protection.
 The magnate rejected this claim, maintaining that he had given the money to Dell’Utri because he simply wanted to “help a friend”.
 The friend, who had been heading Publitalia — the advertising arm of Berlusconi’s media conglomerate (Fininvest) — for more than 30 years.
 His job as a stable hand for mafioso Vittorio Mangano at Silvio Berlusconi’s villa in 1974 is one piece of proof of these links.
 However, the court found that he was employed to guard the then-rising financial titan and his family after a wave of businesspeople and their children were abducted.